bitsofcotton/ddpmopt/README.md

 Usually, the condition larger than 4 dimension is come from some of the jammer like inputs nor brand new data feed input by input stream.
 However, we predict the stream with them and continuity after them in pqredg.
 So this effects if input stream is enough dense in another words stream is stable for input entropy one by one meaning, the result is reasonable in the continuity meaning.

 Some of the PRNG tests causes this valid but there's something new parameters on entropy feeding ratio, they fails with gulfs depends on the range we use in the range.

-In some auto tune entropy feeding, we can do goki_check_cc:test.py:pred command or predv nrecur template specification.
+In some auto tune entropy feeding, we can do goki_check_cc:test.py:qred command or predv nrecur template specification.

 # Tips on contexts
 We use whole image context to insert context then predict with such each pixel context.
 So each image consistency is used and applied for the output.

 We can use orthogonal context either DFT context insertion, however, this isn't matches our senses, such things are useful to get numerical stability context only and are viewed broken by our senses.
 This might be because of even 2/3 prediction we have condition, the noise the result have can causes whole graphics spreaded result.

-Either we're using goki_check_cc:test.py:pred... commands or monte-carlo methods in lieonn.hh:predv template parameter to complement continuity, we don't need them with some of the slice we gain.
+Either we're using goki_check_cc:test.py:qred... commands or monte-carlo methods in lieonn.hh:predv template parameter to complement entropy continuity, we don't need them with some of the slice we gain.

 We can use some feature quantity based transforms we can get them by machine learning converted into tan Ax form.
 In such case, we use vectorized input image x, y:=tan Ax for feature quantities, weight them by \[x, y\] or only predict the {y} stream, then, invert x=f(y).